when was camera invented

 Early photographic techniques were far from the quick snaps we are accustomed to today.
 The first process was the Daguerreotype, which Louis Daguerre introduced in 1839.

 It involved exposing a silver-plated copper sheet to light, which would then be developed using mercury vapor.
 The result was a highly detailed albeit fragile image.
-These early methods were cumbersome and time-consuming but laid the groundwork for the rapid advancements in camera technology.
+These early methods were cumbersome and time-consuming, but they laid the groundwork for the rapid advancements in camera technology.

 The Evolution of Camera Technology